Approx. Time Difference

 When traveling to areas outside of Rio, you will need to carry your official passport.
 Carry it in a security pouch under your clothes.
 Passports are required for most bus travel and all airplane travel within Brazil.

 Do not consider engaging in any illegal activity in Brazil.
 If you violate Brazilian law, you will be subject to the Brazilian legal system, which will not afford you the same protections as U.S. law.
 Being “an American” will not help.
-Breaking local laws and ordinances can be grounds for dismissal from the program (refer to UCEAP’s Student Conduct and Discipline Policy
+Breaking local laws and ordinances can be grounds for dismissal from the program.

 Rio de Janeiro has significant problems with individuals who consume crack cocaine.
 Most support this habit by engaging in criminal activities, such as street robbery.
 The city of Rio de Janeiro inaugurated a new anti-drug program that includes mandatory treatment/confinement for crack users.

 Response time for all emergency services--including police, fire, and ambulance--is good in the city of Rio de Janeiro.
-Response times in rural areas of the state of Rio de Janeiro may take longer.
+It may take longer in rural areas of the state of Rio de Janeiro.

 Traffic & Transportation Safety